MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidport/index.md

 ## -description

-This header is used by hid.
+Definitions that are common to all HID minidrivers.

 For more information, see:

 - [Human Interface Devices (HID)](../_hid/index.md)